 Since 1964 LWCF has funded thousands of projects at the federal, state and municipal levels.
 In New Hampshire, it has funded state and municipal parks from Coos County to the sea.
 In fact, through the end of 2018, our state had received a total of $165.4 million in LWCF funds since the program’s establishment.
 LWCF has funded major additions to the White Mountain National Forest and the establishment of the Lake Umbagog National Wildlife Refuge.
 It has funded Forest Legacy projects, placing permanent conservation easements on privately owned forest lands, like the 146,100 acre Connecticut Headwaters conservation easement in Coos County, and the Moose Mountains Reservation (owned by the Forest Society) in Middleton and Brookfield.

-In contrast, the members of New Hampshire’s Congressional delegation have all been active champions.
-In 2019, Senators Shaheen and Hassan and Cong.
+The members of New Hampshire’s Congressional delegation have all been active champions of this effort.
+Because of the support of Senators Shaheen and Hassan and Cong.
 Kuster and Cong.
-Pappas supported and voted for s.
-47, the Natural Resources Management Act.
-The most significant outcome from this comprehensive public lands legislation was the permanent authorization of the LWCF.
+Pappas Congress passed with overwhelming bipartisan support S.47, the Natural Resources Management Act in 2019, which permanently authorized the LWCF.

 The Forest Society is part of the national LWCF Coalition.
-Together with our partners from across the country, we strongly support the permanent reauthorization of LWCF’s dedicated funding sources from OCS lease revenues.
-We also strongly support the full annual funding of LWCF at $900 million a year.
+Together with our partners from across the country, we worked for the permanent reauthorization of the LWCF, and for the full annual funding at $900 million a year.

 A Vision for America’s Forests – speech by US Secretary of Agriculture, August 9, 2010